FDePourcq/satisfactorysimulator/README.md

 # satisfactorysimulator
 Simulator for the game satisfactory (update3).
 Requires a dump from the game-configuration.

-No attempt has been made to made to make this polished or user-friendly.
+This thing can handle several tricky cases but no attempt has been made to make this polished or user-friendly.

 Dependencies: rapidjson, c++-11